Make pancakes and sausage for the whole family at once with the help of a sheet pan. Everyone can eat together and there’s no flipping!

 And I am definitely not trying to talk you out of making them because they are delicious.

 But ever since banana sheet pan pancakes came into our lives, our breakfast game has changed.
-It is like making one giant pancake in the oven, no flipping!
+Sheet pan pancakes are like making one giant pancake in the oven, no flipping!

 So of course we needed more sheet pan pancakes in our lives.
-This recipe quickly became a new favorite!
+This recipe with breakfast sausage quickly became a new favorite!

 The longest part of the whole prep is browning the sausage.
 A bulk mild breakfast sausage is perfect in this recipe.